Why Women Blame Their Husbands for Everything (And What’s Really Going On)

 Blame is not the disease.

-When couples learn to look beneath the accusation, healing becomes possible.
+And when couples learn to look beneath the blame, healing becomes possible.

 If you like this article, please leave a comment, it helps and encourages us.